KittyGiraudel/sass-guidelines/en/_sass.md

 *Why choose Sass over LESS or another preprocessor?* is still a valid question today.
 Not so long ago, we used to recommend Sass for Ruby-based projects because it was first made in Ruby and played well with Ruby on Rails.
 Now that LibSass has caught up (mostly) with original Sass, this is no longer relevant advice.

 What I do like with Sass is its conservative approach to CSS.
-Sass’s design is based on strong principles: much of the design approach comes naturally out of the core teams’ beliefs that a) adding extra features has a complexity cost that needs to be justified by usefulness and, b) it should be easy to reason about what a given block of styles is doing by looking at that block alone.
+Sass’ design is based on strong principles: much of the design approach comes naturally out of the core teams’ beliefs that a) adding extra features has a complexity cost that needs to be justified by usefulness and, b) it should be easy to reason about what a given block of styles is doing by looking at that block alone.
 Also, Sass has a much sharper attention to detail than other preprocessors.
 As far as I can tell, the core designers care deeply about supporting every corner-case of CSS compatibility and making sure every general behavior is consistent.

 In other words, Sass is not a preprocessor aimed at pleasing nerdy wannabe programmers like me by adding extraordinary features on top of a language that is not intended to support any logical use-cases.
 It is a software aimed at solving actual issues; helping to provide useful functionality to CSS where CSS falls short.